Aeva/mollytime/README.md

  `pip install alsa-midi`

-### TiMidity++

-MollyTime will try to start a [TiMidity++](https://sourceforge.net/projects/timidity/) subprocess if MIDI device selection fails to find a better option.
-This is primarily intended as a development convinience, as TiMidity++ introduces enough latency to render the system unplayable.
-You will need to install TiMidity++ through your distro package manager.

 ## Installation (All)

 MollyTime is not currently available as a pip package.
 In fact, there is no way to install